 Press any button.
-If a red light does not flash next to the SET button then the battery is missing.
+If a red light does not flash next to the TV button then the battery is missing.
 If it flashes twice then the battery is flat and the remote control is not sending anything.
-Using a small flat screwdriver or knife blade, lever open the battery compartment and insert two new AAA.
-Then, when you press a button, the red light should flash rapidly to indicate that it is sending.
+Slide open the battery compartment and insert two new AAA cells.
+Then, when you press a button, the red light should flash once to indicate that it is sending.

 If the remote still does not work then the SonyTM coding may have been lost.
 Hold down the SET button for about four seconds until the red light stays on.
 Press and release the 0, then the 1, then the 4 and then the 0 button in turn.
 The red light will then go out and the remote control is then ready for use.
-The PIFCO remote needs the code to be set to 0495.